PanK0/TalkingChalks/Evaluation/README.md

 # Evaluation
 Link to the [First Version](https://github.com/PanK0/TalkingChalks/blob/master/Evaluation/version1.md) and [second version](https://github.com/PanK0/TalkingChalks/blob/master/Evaluation/version2.md)

+## Why TalkingChalks
+TalkingChalks is born for the course of [IoT](http://ichatz.me/Site/InternetOfThings2020) @ Sapienza University of Rome.

+During a conference with the curators of the Sapienza Museum of Classical Art we found out that they needed di some systems to give some freshness to the Museum.
+Among the requestes and the ideas, we came out with TalkingChalks to help the Museum giving some attractiveness for users by letting the statues - literally - talk.

+Here is TalkingChalks.

 ## TalkingChalks objectives
 * Provide customized information on the tour for every typology of user
 * Full immersion on the tour